Medical Causation & Evidence Assessment

 How is this different from a medical chronology?

 A chronology organizes what happened into a cited timeline.
-This report interprets it — a physician’s judgment on whether the medicine supports the claim and where it’s vulnerable.
+This report interprets it — a clinical judgment on whether the medicine supports the claim and where it’s vulnerable.
 Many clients order the chronology as the foundation and the assessment on top of it.

 Is it truly independent?